Unlocking gill health: biomarkers and management of disease in farmed Atlantic salmon

 BACKGROUND

 Gill health is critical to fish welfare and the efficiency of aquaculture production, yet it is highly vulnerable to pathogens and environmental stressors, particularly as ocean conditions change.
-This project investigated the drivers of complex gill disease (CGD) in farmed Atlantic salmon, identified molecular biomarkers and microbial signatures of gill health, and evaluated whether functional feeds could mitigate disease progression.
+This project investigated the drivers of complex gill disease (CGD) in farmed Atlantic salmon, identified molecular biomarkers and microbial signatures of gill health, and evaluated whether a nutritional strategy could mitigate disease progression.

-Research was conducted across aquaculture sites in Scotland and Tasmania, offering contrasting environments with lower (Scotland) and higher (Tasmania) seawater temperatures.
+Research was conducted across aquaculture sites in Scotland and Tasmania (2019-2021), offering the opportunity to study gill health in contrasting environments.
 A multi-disciplinary approach combined RNA sequencing (RNA-seq), histopathology, microbiota profiling, and high-throughput qPCR validation, providing a detailed, multi-layered assessment of gill pathology and its relationship with environmental drivers.

 AIMS